venomx96/Palworld-Private-Panel/README.md

 TO DO

 - Create a database of bans for each server
-- Change default server, add "server adress" in form
+- Remove default server, add "server adress" in form